Konkani language: Dialects

+Goan Konkani

-Goan KonkaniGoan Konkani refers to all the central dialects of the Konkani macrolanguage except for those that fall under Maharashtrian Konkani and Canarese Konkani.
-These dialects are collectively assigned the language code gom under the ISO 639-3 classification (since it is sometimes called Goan Marathi).
+Goan Konkani refers to all the central dialects of the Konkani macrolanguage except for those that fall under Maharashtri Konkani.
+These dialects are collectively assigned the language code gom under the ISO 639-3 classification.

-In common usage, Goan Konkani refers collectively only to those dialects of Konkani spoken primarily in the state of Goa, e.g. the Antruz, Bardeskari and Saxtti dialects.
-But in the broader linguistic context, Goanese Konkani also includes dialects spoken outside the official boundaries of Goa, such as Malvani Konkani, Chitpavani Konkani, and Karwari Konkani.
+In common usage, Goan Konkani refers collectively only to those dialects of Konkani spoken primarily in the state of Goa, for eg. The Antruz, Bardeskari & Saxtti dialects.
+But in the broader linguistic context, Goan Konkani also includes dialects spoken outside the official boundaries of Goa, such as Malvani Konkani, Chitpavani Konkani, Karwari Konkani, Mangalorean Konkani etc.

 Organisations

 There are organisations working for Konkani but, primarily, these were restricted to individual communities.
 The All India Konkani Parishad founded on 8 July 1939, provided a common ground for Konkani people from all regions.
 A new organisation known as Vishwa Konkani Parishad, which aims to be an all-inclusive and pluralistic umbrella organisation for Konkanis around the world, was founded on 11 September 2005.